craigthackerx/craigthacker-dot-dev/docs/_posts/2021-11-07-creating-a-dev-vm.md

 Linus Torvald's once said:
 > Talk is cheap, show me the code.

-and this series of posts is dedicated to that, for people who want to get setup in a development environment and begin DevOps best practices locally, and begin providing some continuity in your development.
+and this post is dedicated to that, for people who want to get setup in a development environment and begin DevOps best practices locally, and begin providing some continuity in your development.
 If it works in dev, its more likely to work in prod after all right?...right?

-Anyway, there are far too many products to cover in 1 blog, and everyone's workflow can be completely different, which makes this very hard topic for someone to tell you what is best and how to do things securely for your environment, so my hopes for these blogs are to cover the following:
+Anyway, there are far too many products to cover in 1 blog, and everyone's workflow can be completely different, which makes this very hard topic for someone to tell you what is best and how to do things securely for your environment, so my hopes for this post is to get you running your own VM made in IaC by the end.

-- Part 1 - Making a DevOps VM using [Vagrant](https://www.vagrantup.com/)
-- Part 2 - Making a DevOps Container using [Podman](https://podman.io/)
-- Part 3 - Making a DevOps environment in Azure using [Terraform](https://www.terraform.io/)
-- Part 4 - Building your own Self-Hosted Azure DevOps agent using [Podman](https://podman.io/)
-- Part 5 - Hosting your Azure DevOps agent in Azure using [Azure Container Instances](https://azure.microsoft.com/en-gb/services/container-instances/#overview)

 <p align="center">
     <img src="/assets/memes/meme7.jpg">